MassimoQu/MassimoQu.github.io/_pages/about.md

 # 🔥 News
-- *2024.10*: Our paper "V2I-Calib++: A Multi-terminal Spatial Calibration Approach in Urban Intersections for Collaborative Perception" is now available on arXiv.
+- *2024.10*: &nbsp;🎉 Our paper "V2I-Calib++: A Multi-terminal Spatial Calibration Approach in Urban Intersections for Collaborative Perception" is now available on arXiv.
 - *2024.08*: &nbsp;🎉🎉 Our paper "GF-SLAM: A Novel Hybrid Localization Method Incorporating Global and Arc Features" is accepted by TASE.
 - *2024.06*: &nbsp;🎉🎉 Our paper "V2I-Calib: A Novel Calibration Approach for Collaborative Vehicle and Infrastructure LiDAR Systems" is accepted by IROS 2024.
 - *2023.11*: &nbsp;🎉🎉 Our paper "Automated Extrinsic Calibration  of Multi-Cameras and LiDAR" is accepted by TIM.